 CVC4 works with a version of first-order logic with polymorphic types and has a wide variety of features including:

-- several built-in base theories: rational and integer linear arithmetic, arrays, tuples, records, inductive data types, bit-vectors, and equality over uninterpreted function symbols;
+- several built-in base theories: rational and integer linear arithmetic, arrays, tuples, records, inductive data types, bit-vectors, strings, and equality over uninterpreted function symbols;

 - support for quantifiers;